-WARNING: Although many catalogs, advertisements and articles about bicycling depict riders engaged in extreme riding, this activity is extremely dangerous, increases your risk of injury or death, and increases the severity of any injury.
+A WARNING: Although many catalogs, advertisements and articles about bicycling depict riders jumping, racing or stunt riding, this activity is extremely dangerous and increases your risk of injury or death, and increase the severity of any injury.
 Remember that the action depicted is being performed by professionals with many years of training and experience.
 Know your limits and always wear a helmet and other appropriate safety gear.
 Even with state-of-the-art protective safety gear, you could be seriously injured or killed when jumping, stunt riding, riding downhill at speed or in competition.

 A CAUTION: Bicycles and bicycle parts have limitations with regard to strength and integrity, and this type of riding can exceed those limitations.

-We recommend against this type of riding because of the increased risks; but if you choose to take the risk, at least:
+We recommend against this type of riding because of the increased risks; but if you ignore this recommendation, at least:

+• Take lessons from a competent instructor first

+• Do stunts, racing or fast downhill riding only in areas designated for this type of riding

+• Start with easy learning excercises and slowly develop your skills before trying more dangerous riding

+• Wear a full face helmet, safety pads and other safety gear

+• Make sure by checking with your dealer that your bike is suitable for the kind of stunt or competition riding you plan to do

-- Take lessons from a competent instructor first - Start with easy learning exercises and slowly develop your skills before trying more difficult or dangerous riding - Do stunts, jumping, racing or fast downhill riding only in areas designated for this type of riding - Wear a full face helmet, safety pads and other safety gear - Understand and recognize that the stresses imposed on your bike by this kind of activity may break or damage parts of the bicycle and void the warranty - Take your bicycle to your dealer if anything breaks or bends.
+• Understand and recognize that the stresses imposed on your bike by this kind of activity may break or damage parts of the bicycle amd void the warranty

+• Take your bicycle to your dealer if anything breaks or bends.
 Do not ride your bicycle when any part is damaged.

-If you ride downhill at speed, do stunt riding or ride in competition, know the limits of your skill and experience.
+If you ride downhill at speed, do stunt riding or ride in competition, you voluntarily assume an increased risk of injury or death.
+Have your bicycle and equipment carefully inspected by a qualified mechanic and be sure it is in perfect condition.
+Consult with expert riders and race officials on conditions and equipment advisable at the site where you plan to ride.
+Wear appropriate safety gear, including an approved full face helmet, full finger gloves, and body armor.
+Know the limits of your skill and experience.
 Ultimately, avoiding injury is your responsibility.

-G. Changing Components or Adding Accessories
+H. Changing Components or Adding Accessories